ibm-cloud-docs/virtual-servers/ts_capacity_bp.md

 ### RDP traffic is blocked by a security group
 {: #security-group-blocking-rdp-traffic}

-If you're using a security group, make sure that you allow RDP (port 3389) traffic.
+* If you're using a security group, make sure that you allow RDP (port 3389) traffic.
 For more information, see [Creating security groups and rules](/docs/security-groups?topic=security-groups-creating-security-groups).

+* Are your interfaces enabled and connected?
+   `netsh interface show interface`

+### Xentools removed network configuration
+{: #xentools-removed-network-configuration}

+Sometimes when you update Xentools, your network configuration is removed from both public and private network cards.
+If the network configuration is removed, you need to log in to the KVM console and put back the IP address, gateway, and DNS settings for both network cards.
+For more information about applying Xentools, see this [technote](https://www.ibm.com/support/pages/node/6462327){: external}.

+### RDP not running
+{: #rdp-not-running}

+* Check that RDP is running.
+Use the following command to see whether RDP is running.

+   `Command: net start | find "Remote Desktop Services"`

+* Check whether the interaces are connected by using the following command.

+   `netsh interface show interface`

+* Check whether MAC addresses are learned by using the following command.

+   `getmac /v`

+For more information, see General Remote Desktop connection troubleshooting](https://learn.microsoft.com/en-us/windows-server/remote/remote-desktop-services/troubleshoot/rdp-error-general-troubleshooting){: external}.

 ## Why can't I connect to a server through the public IP?
 {: #troubleshoot-vs-cannot-connect-public-ip}